danielholmes/coc-base-analyser/README.md

  - make it more apparent that need to open accordian to see problems (maybe open first failed)
  - green/red tick for accordian headers
  - overall summary, e.g. "you have passed 1/5 rules, see below"
+ - hog targeting should have 2 possible paths from same drop point, e.g. if equidistant
+ - switch to new, dedicated credentials of own

  - 3d render
  - trap access (if leadership go for it)